Mushroom Bourguignon

 Cast Iron Cocotte

-For this kind of slow, generous mushroom bourguignon dish, the pot matters.
-You want something that heats evenly, keeps a steady simmer, and moves easily from hob to oven.
-A heavy cast‑iron cocotte is ideal.
-It holds the heat, so the sauce bubbles quietly instead of catching, and the weighty lid keeps moisture inside during the oven stage, effectively basting the mushrooms as the steam rises, condenses, and falls back into the pot.
+For this slow, generous mushroom bourguignon dish, you want something that heats evenly, keeps a steady simmer without catching on the bottom, and can go from hob to oven if needed.
+A heavy cast iron cocotte is ideal for all of that.
+It holds the heat so the sauce bubbles quietly rather than boiling hard, and the weighty lid keeps moisture inside, effectively basting everything as the steam rises, condenses, and falls back into the pot.

 Leave your thoughts